ArsamAryandoust/EnergyTransitionTasks/README.md

 # A collection of datasets and prediction tasks for enhancing the global energy transition

-An effective way to reduce global greenhouse gas emissions and mitigate climate change is to electricity most of our energy consumption and supply its electricity from renewable energy sources like wind and solar.
-In this repository, we provide a number of prediction tasks and datasets from different domains such as mobility, climate modeling and material science that all contribute to solving the complex set of problems involved in enhancing the global energy transition towards highly renewable electricity systems.
+An effective way to reduce global greenhouse gas emissions and mitigate climate change is to electrify most of our energy consumption and supply its electricity from renewable energy sources like wind and solar.
+In this repository, we provide a number of prediction tasks and datasets from different domains such as mobility, material science, climate modeling and load forecasting that all contribute to solving the complex set of problems involved in enhancing the global energy transition towards highly renewable electricity systems.

 ### Uber Movement